heatherleaf/shrdlite-template/index.md

 a person can control a robot in a blocks world to move around objects, by giving commands in natural language.

-The project is described [more in-depth here](project-description.html), and there is a [quick-and-dirty demo here](shrdlite/shrdlite.html).
+The project is described [more in-depth here](project-description.html)